khusmann/bydantic/docs/index.md

 ---
-title: Welcome to bydantic
+title: Welcome to Bydantic
 ---

 <!-- BEGIN CONTENT -->

-# bydantic
+# Bydantic

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)
 ![PyPI - Version](https://img.shields.io/pypi/v/bydantic)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/bydantic)

-`bydantic` is a Python library for serializing and deserializing bitfields. bydantic allows you to declaratively define bitfields as Python classes with type hints, which then can be automatically serialized and deserialized to and from raw bytes.
+`Bydantic` is a Python library for serializing and deserializing bitfields.
+Bydantic allows you to declaratively define bitfields as Python classes with type hints, which then can be automatically serialized and deserialized to and from raw bytes.

-The name bydantic is a portmanteau of "bit" and "pydantic" -- just as [pydantic](https://docs.pydantic.dev) gives developers a way to declaratively define data models with type hints and then serialize and deserialize raw objects against those models, bydantic gives developers a way to do the same with bitfields.
+The name Bydantic is a portmanteau of "bit" and "Pydantic" -- just as [Pydantic](https://docs.pydantic.dev) gives developers a way to declaratively define data models with type hints and then serialize and deserialize raw objects against those models, Bydantic gives developers a way to do the same with bitfields.

 ## Installation

-bydantic is available on PyPI and can be installed using `pip`:
+Bydantic is available on PyPI and can be installed using `pip`:

 ```bash
 pip install bydantic